Foxbury heathland restoration project

 Since then we have removed a large majority of the pine trees and invasive rhododendron, leaving the native broad leafed trees, and allowing the gorse, heather, wild flowers, native trees and shrubs to re-establish.

-Along with establishing lowland heathland, we are also planting 20,000 trees on the site, to create native broadleaved woodland and ensure a sustainable future for Foxbury.
+Along with establishing lowland heathland, we've planted 18,000 trees on the site, to create native broadleaved woodland and ensure a sustainable future for Foxbury.

 We also graze the site with a herd of belted galloway cattle and three New Forest ponies to keep the grasses and saplings at bay.